gmmorris/meze-docs/thinking_in_components.md

 In the above snippet all child components will be composed by Meze, resulting in the following output:
 > { child: 1, arrayOfChildren: [ 2, { child: 3 } ] }

+### promises

+### complex objects
+When any other type of object is returned by a component it is simply passed through to the parent component.
+This allows the developer to use Components as decoupled wrappers for complex Javascript objects, without losing the power of complex Prototypical paradigms.